Drake University has long emphasized the importance of the academic and intellectual side of music for all music students.

 The Drake University Department of Music offers students performance opportunities equal to those found at large music institutions, yet in a smaller environment.
-Drake music ensembles tour internationally, nationally and regionally, expanding their degree of performance beyond the Drake campus.
+Department of Music ensembles tour internationally, nationally and regionally, expanding their degree of performance beyond the Drake University campus.

-Music students have participated in annual recording sessions for professional albums, some of which have received Grammy-nominated eligibility.
-Drake music students perform regularly throughout the Des Moines metro whether it is in a jazz combo at a local coffee house or as a member of the Des Moines Symphony Orchestra.
-At Drake, the performance opportunities flourish!
+Students have participated in annual recording sessions for professional albums, some of which have received Grammy-nominated eligibility.
+Drake University music students perform regularly throughout the Des Moines metro, whether it is in a jazz combo at a local coffee house or as a member of the Des Moines Symphony Orchestra.
+At Drake University, the performance opportunities flourish!

 Students are required to take five semesters of music theory, including courses in aural skills and twentieth-century practices.

 During the first two years of music theory, students will be introduced to species counterpoint, four-part voice-leading methods, Roman numeral analysis, and many other compositional and analytical practices.